jasonacox/TM1637TinyDisplay/README.md

 * `showString` - Display a ASCII string of text with optional scrolling for long strings
 * `showLevel` - Use display LEDs to simulate a level indicator (vertical or horizontal)
 * `showAnimation` - Display a sequence of frames to render an animation
+* `startAnimation` - Begins a non-blocking animation of a sequence of frames
+* `startStringScroll` - Begins a non-blocking scrolling of a string message
+* `Animate` - Worker routine to be called regularly which handles animations and scrolling in a non-blocking manner
 * `setSegments` - Directly set the value of the LED segments in each digit
 * `setBrightness` - Sets the brightness of the display
 * `setScrolldelay` - Sets the speed for text scrolling